Department of Mathematics and Computer Studies

-The department offers both a Bachelor of Arts and a Bachelor of Science degrees with a major in mathematics, as well as a minor in mathematics and a minor in statistics, each of which provides you with the opportunity for in-depth study and prepares you for a wide range of careers and post-graduate study.
+The department offers both a Bachelor of Arts and a Bachelor of Science degrees with a major in mathematics, as well as a minor in mathematics, a minor in actuarial science, and a minor in statistics, each of which provides you with the opportunity for in-depth study and prepares you for a wide range of careers and post-graduate study.
 In consultation with the faculty in the department, you will choose appropriate elective courses and other on- or off-campus opportunities that complement your interests and prepare you for the goals you have set for your future.
 Our courses are taught in classrooms equipped with relevant technology, including computer algebra systems, object-oriented programming capability, dynamic geometry software, and state-of-the-art statistical computing environments.

 Each student who enters Salem is given a placement test in mathematics.
 Any student who places in or completes MATH 060 or higher cannot receive credit for MATH 020 or MATH 025 without special permission from the chair of the department.

 Secondary licensure in mathematics requires courses beyond those required for the major.
 Refer to the section on Education and the Teaching, Schools and Society Major.

 All mathematics majors must take at least three courses above the level of MATH 102 at Salem.